 After the second term, students can continue to follow a bipartite degree (Psychology and Philosophy, Psychology and Linguistics, or Philosophy and Linguistics) or, exceptionally and subject to their college’s approval, a tripartite degree (Psychology, Philosophy and Linguistics).

-Students choosing Psychology take four of the eight courses in Experimental Psychology in terms 3–5, plus a course in Experimental design and statistics, followed by one, two or three advanced options in Psychology in terms 6–8.
+Students choosing Psychology will study a choice of core subjects in terms 3–5, plus a course in Experimental design and statistics, followed by one, two or three advanced Psychology options in terms 6–8.

 A full list of current options is available on the Psychology website.